 The next tip is to always mark your bottles by the date they’re opened.
 An opened bottle of fixer, for example, will last for 6 months.
-But a half full bottle will only last 3 months before its exhausted.
-By keeping track of these numbers, you’ll at least have a heads up before the chemicals spoil.
+But a half-full bottle will only last 3 months before it’s exhausted.
+By keeping track of these numbers, you’ll at least have a heads-up before the chemicals spoil.

 7. Shoot bulk roll film instead of individual rolls

 This one is a bit more niche.
 But if you really love certain stocks of film, it can be worth purchasing a bulk loader and a 100ft roll of film.
-Not only do you save a bit money on film in the long term, but this method also cuts down significantly on packaging.
+Not only do you save a bit of money on film in the long term, but this method also cuts down significantly on the packaging.

 100 feet of film is the standard for bulk rolls, which equates to 18 rolls of film with 36 exposures.
 And then there’s no more cardboard boxes, no more plastic cases, or metal cassettes that most likely end up in the landfill.